Gastric culture is a test to check a child's stomach contents for the bacteria that cause tuberculosis (TB).

 - Adolescent test or procedure preparation (12 to 18 years)

-While the tube is being passed through the nose and throat, your child will feel some discomfort and may also feel the urge to vomit.
+While the tube is being passed through the nose and throat, your child will feel some discomfort and may also feel like vomiting.

 Why the Test is Performed

-This gastric culture can help diagnose lung (pulmonary) tuberculosis in children.
+This test can help diagnose lung (pulmonary) TB in children.
 This method is used because children cannot cough up and spit out mucus until about age 8.
 They swallow the mucus, instead.
-(That is why young children only rarely spread tuberculosis to others.)
+(That is why young children only rarely spread TB to others.)

-The bacteria that cause tuberculosis are not normally found in the stomach contents.
+The bacteria that cause TB are not found in the stomach contents.

 What Abnormal Results Mean

-If the bacteria that cause tuberculosis grow from the gastric culture, Mycobacterium tuberculosis is diagnosed.
-Because these bacteria are slow growing, it may take up to 6 weeks to confirm the diagnosis.
+If the bacteria that cause TB grow from the gastric culture, TB is diagnosed.
+Because these bacteria grow slowly, it may take up to 6 weeks to confirm the diagnosis.

 This test can also be used to detect other forms of bacteria that do not cause tuberculosis.